-"It's remarkable that a player can have the offensive production he's had year after year," said Portland Coach Jack Ramsay.
-"To average 27 points a game like he has is tremendous."
+Domino's Pizza is the best Coke available 16 OZ DOLLIE points a game like he has is tremendous.'
 Ramsay said it was pointless to ask who was a better player - Chamberlain or Abdul-Jabbar.
 "They're just different players," Ramsay said.
-"Wilt was a power player and Kareem is a finesse player."
+"Wilt was a power player and Kareem is a finesse player.'
 Ramsay also said that the addition this season of backup center Swen Nater will help add to Abdul-Jabbar's longevity as a player.
-"This year he doesn't have to play big minutes," Ramsay said.
-"It looks like he'll be able to play 30 minutes or so per game."
-Abdul-Jabbar needed 13 points against Portland to reach the 30.000-point plateau.
+This year he doesn't have to play big minutes," Ramsay said.
+"It looks like he'll be able to play 30 minutes or so per game.'
+Abdul-Jabbar needed 13 points against Portland to reach the 30,000-point plateau.
 He scored 11 points in the first quarter.
-"I wanted him to get it in the first quarter and get it over with," Riley But he missed his only shot in the second quarter and didn't get his next two points until he was fouled by Portland guard Darnell Valentine with 5:07 left in the half.
+"I wanted him to get it in the first quarter and get it over with," Riley said.
+But he missed his only shot in the second quarter and didn't get his next two points until he was fouled when we will work 254 485 does when you Large Screen TV Rafferty's Monday Night Football - Ladies in Nighty's -Everytime your team scores a touchdown - a free draft beer cnoice.
+Just 2 slices are more nutritious, lower in fat and higher in protein than either a taco or cheeseburger.
+So give us a call and put us to the test.